FleetCor Technologies (FLT) Q3 2017 Results - Earnings Call Transcript

 Ronald F. Clarke - FleetCor Technologies, Inc.

 Sure, sure.
 I got it.
 So, it's Ron again.
 So yes, I did mention that the CLC thing was up.
-Our corporate payments business, the base was super healthy other than the healthcare segments that we're in, a direct segment or reseller segment or construction segment, those things were super high single-digit, healthy, crazy, but the two markets have had been plummy.
-Russia and Brazil strengthened dramatically both of them in the quarter, both on the positive.
+Our corporate payments business, the base was super healthy other than the healthcare segments that we're in, a direct segment or reseller segment or construction segment, those things were super high single-digit, healthy, crazy, but the two markets have had been plummy (48:26), Russia and Brazil strengthened dramatically both of them in the quarter, both on the positive.
 The Brazil legacy business, without STP, was up 3%, 4%, and the Russia business was way up and our Mexico business were way up.
-So, three of the international markets that had been soft and kind of bringing the consolidated number down, we're all in the positive.
+So, three of the international markets that had been soft and kind of bringing the consolidated number down, were all in the positive.
 Our Comdata big account business was super healthy, too.
 It was 2% or 3% positive.
 So, lots of stuff kind of around flat, and then, those four or five that I called out, pretty positive.

 Rayna Kumar - Evercore Group LLC